AMD Artix Ultrascale+ Boards

 Programming Aller AU-Plus Using JTAG

-The onboard JTAG header in the Aller programmer facilitates easy reprogramming of SRAM and SPI flash on the module through JTAG programmer like “AMD Platform cable USB”.
+The onboard JTAG headers in the Aller programmer facilitates easy reprogramming of SRAM and SPI flash on the module through JTAG programmer like “AMD Platform cable USB”.
 Following steps illustrate how to program the FPGA on Aller AU-Plus module using JTAG header.

 Step 1: Ensure that switch SW2 is set to JTAG mode.